How to start a blog in 2025: the complete guide for beginners

 The part after the slash – “p9859” – is known as a slug in WordPress terms.
 Every post or page you create with WordPress will have its own unique slug.

-And as you can see, the slug p9859 is hard to remember and bad for user experience.
+And as you can see, the slug p9859 is hard to remember and bad for the user experience.

 That’s why you need to configure WordPress to avoid creating slugs like this.
 Instead, it should create user-friendly URLs like this: